mt-empty/shortcut-pages/Readme.md

 New features: open an issue here or feel free to send a pull request with the included feature.

-Please refer to [contribution page](/contribution/Readme.md) for pull request.
+Please refer to [contribution page](/contribution/Readme.md) for pull requests.

 ## Further inspired by theses useful projects